Call me crazy, but I really didn’t think of safaris when I thought of Sri Lanka.

 At first I figured they must have been brought there by early settlers, but the locals insisted to me that they are native, and bones have been found dating back several hundreds of thousands of years.

 The Sri Lankan elephant is one of three recognized subspecies of Asian elephants.
 They happen to be the largest and the darkest of the Asian elephants, though still smaller than African elephants.
-They reach a height of 8-10 feet at the shoulders and weigh up to 12 tons.
+They can reach a height of 8-11.5 feet at the shoulders and weigh up to 5.5 metric tons.

 Initially I thought that there must not be many males in the population, but later learned that only 7% of males actually grow tusks.
 I wonder how mother nature chooses who the lucky ones are.